“I worked 17 years for overnight songwriting success.” – Tim Hicks

 Denny watched the show and was blown away!

 After the show, he approached the singer to find out his story.
 The performer, Tim Hicks, had been playing at this bar non-stop for 17 years.
 You read that correctly.
 17 Years!
 Also, he only made $300 per night.
 And his wife was expecting a baby.
 They were barely getting by and he’d lost all hope of making it in the music business as a singer songwriter.
 Incredibly, he was 33 years old and way past “music business” prime.

 Denny asked Tim if he would be interested in coming to Nashville to talk to the label that he worked with…

 Tim accepted and the rest is history.
 Last year, Tim was the biggest selling country artist in Canada.
 He makes more than his previous record yearly salary EVERY night that he plays a show.
 Denny says that he likes to jokingly remind Tim that he was one $35 cab ride away from making $300 a night.

 The moral of the story?

 In this business we are ALL “one $35 cab ride away” from something good happening with our music.
 If we don’t give up.
 If we keep on putting out good work and getting better at what we do, someone will notice someday.
 I believe that.

 Not usually.
 But, don’t be discouraged.
 You could be one listen away from that first cut.
 One phone call away from your big break and perceived overnight success.
 It happens to real people.
+We’ve had SongTown members work hard and land major artist cuts, chart hits, staffwriter deals, and sync placements.
 It can happen to you.
 Keep believing.
 Keep doing your best work.
 And keep getting better.
 Your best chance is to buckle down and write on. ~Marty